Psychologist Therapist Counselling Hamilton

 In counselling your therapist can also guide you through a mindfulness practice that is specifically centered on your concerns or needs (e.g., worry, anger, perfectionism, self-confidence, self-compassion etc).

-In counselling or therapy individuals are taught by their theraist how to development & maintain mindfulness skills.
-Ask us how counselling can help you.
+In counselling or therapy individuals are taught by their therapist how to develop and maintain mindfulness skills.
+Ask us how mindfulness training during counselling or therapy can help you.